-The Company has two stock option plans, the 1995 Stock Option Plan ("1995 Plan") and the 1997 Stock Option Plan ("1997 Plan").
-Under the 1995 Plan and the 1997 Plan, the Board of Directors may grant to employees and consultants options and/or purchase rights to purchase the Company's common stock at terms and prices determined by the Board of Directors.
-The number of authorized shares available for issuance under the 1995 Plan was 3,200,000.
-As of December 31, 1998, the number of shares that remain available to be granted under the 1995 Plan is 152,673.
-The number of authorized shares available for issuance under the 1997 Plan is 3,500,000.
-As of December 31, 1998, the number of shares that remain available to be granted under the 1997 Plan is 1,049,772.
+We have two stock option plans, the 1995 Stock Option Plan ("1995 Plan") and the 1997 Stock Option Plan ("1997 Plan").
+Under both Plans, the Board of Directors may grant to employees and consultants options and/or purchase rights to purchase our common stock at terms and prices determined by the Board of Directors.
+We have under the 1995 Plan 3,200,000 of authorized shares that we can issue.
+As of December 31, 1999, of the total 3,200,000 shares authorized for issuance, we have remaining 152,673 shares that we can grant under the 1995 Plan.
+We have under the 1997 Plan 5,500,000 of authorized shares that we can issue.
+As of December 31, 1999, of the total 5,500,000 shares authorized for issuance, we have remaining 1,343,572 shares that we can grant under the 1997 Plan.

-In May 1998, the Board of Directors approved an increase in the number of authorized shares available for issuance under the 1997 Plan to 4,500,000 shares of common stock.
-The increase to 4,500,000 shares was approved by the stockholders in June 1998.
-In August 1999, the Board of Directors and the stockholders approved the amendment and restatement of the 1997 Plan and approved an additional increase in the number of authorized shares available for issuance under the 1997 Plan to 5,500,000 shares of common stock.
-The number of authorized shares under the 1997 Plan will increase annually by an amount equal to the lesser of (i) 700,000 shares, (ii) 4% of the outstanding shares on such date or (iii) a lesser amount determined by the Board of Directors.
-The exercise price and vesting of all grants are to be determined by the Board of Directors.
-The exercise price of incentive stock options cannot be less than the fair market value of the common stock on the grant date, as determined by the Board of Directors.
-The fair market value of the common stock is determined by the Company's Stock Plan Committee, a committee within the Board of Directors.
+In August 1999, the Board of Directors and our stockholders approved an amendment and restatement of the 1997 Plan and approved an additional increase in the number of authorized shares we can issue under the 1997 Plan to 5,500,000 shares of common stock.
+We will further increase annually the number of authorized shares we can issue under the 1997 Plan by an amount equal to the lesser of (i) 700,000 shares, (ii) 4% of the outstanding shares on such date or (iii) a lesser amount determined by the Board of Directors.
+The exercise price ${\sf C}$ and vesting of all grants are to be determined by the Board of Directors.
+The exercise price of incentive stock options cannot be less than the fair market value of the common stock on the grant date.
+The Stock Plan Committee, a committee within the Board of Directors, determined the fair market value of our common stock prior to our IPO.
+In determining the fair market value of our common stock, the Stock Plan Committee in each case took into consideration a number of factors, including our operating results and financial condition at the time of each stock option grant, key developments affecting our business and, where relevant, the most recent price of our preferred stock in connection with financing transactions with independent investors.
 Options granted under the 1997 Plan expire 10 years from the date of grant.
 The 1997 Plan will terminate in 2007.